 Stepped cone pulley

 The stepped cone pulley is also known as the speed cone.
-In these pulley types, there are more than one pulleys of different diameters attached to be adjacent to each other.
-Stepped cone pulley is used in applications that required changing of gear or where the speed of driven shaft change frequently like machines.
+In these pulley types, there is more than one pulley of different diameters attached to be adjacent to each other.
+Stepped cone pulley is used in applications that required changing of gear or where the speed of the driven shaft changes frequently like machines.
 The same belt is used for different speeds attained.

 Jockey pulley

-All the above-explained pulley are used to transmit rotational motion in one way or the other.
+All the above-explained pulleys are used to transmit rotational motion in one way or the other.
 Some other types of pulley include:

 Complex pulley system: